TheWirtschaftsmann/TCMD/docs/solution-architecture.md

 # Architecture of solution

 Overall architecture can be split into two logical components: extraction of source data and display of data as ALV-report.
-Each component will be implemented as separate class with naming convention that includes prefix "ZCL_TCMD_".

 ## 1. Main program

-Report can be called via transaction code **ZTCMD** - *Report on tax codes master data*.
-Transaction code is linked to program `ZTCMD_ANALYSIS`, which implements MVC-approach: initiates extraction of data and controls its output to ALV-report.
+Report can be called via transaction code **ZFI_TCMD** - *Report on tax codes master data*.
+Transaction code is linked to program `ZFI_TCMD_ANALYSIS`, which implements MVC-approach: initiates extraction of data and controls its output to ALV-report.

-Main processing logic within the program is centralized within instance of local class `LCL_APP_TCMD`, which accepts parameters from selection screen and passes them to extraction routines.
+Main processing logic within the program is centralized within instance of local class `LCL_CONTROLLER`, which accepts parameters from selection screen, passes them to extraction routines and routes resulting data for display.

 ## 2. Selection screen